DavidMercier/NIMS/doc/models.rst

-The following parts give a short overview of models existing in the literature used for the extraction of mechanical properties of homogeneous bulk materials from indentation experiments with conical (sharp) indenters.
+The following parts give a short overview of models existing in the literature used for the extraction of mechanical properties of homogeneous bulk materials from indentation experiments with geometrically self-similar indenters (conical or sharp).

 Please look at the ISO standard (ISO 14577 - 1 to 3), to perform nanoindentation tests on bulk material.